 Rose said: “Our original target was 4,000 Pennants, but the display is now even more spectacular than we could have dreamed.
 Makers aged from 92 years to our youngest, a ten-year-old girl from Melbourne in Australia called Annabel who heard about the project whilst on holiday here in Dartmouth and then joined in with one of our workshops.
 The support we’ve had from the community, around 65 local businesses and organisations, including The Flavel Arts Centre, the Royal Castle Hotel, and Alf Resco who kindly donated their facilities and our Town and District Councils, has been wonderful.

 “One unforeseen aspect of the project is the way we have now made friends with strangers around the world through crafting.
 At a Craft Exhibition in Exeter, we met a Mayflower descendant and were able to show her a pennant made by another American descendant of the very same Pilgrim.”

-After their tours of Dartmouth, many of the Pennants will be available for purchase, with proceeds going to Rowcroft Hospice in Torquay.
-Some of the Pennants will also remain in Dartmouth on permanent display showcasing the wonderful efforts of the crafting community as part of lasting legacy for the town.
+After their tours of Dartmouth, many of the Pennants were available for purchase, with proceeds going to Rowcroft Hospice in Torquay.
+Some of the Pennants also remained in Dartmouth on permanent display showcasing the wonderful efforts of the crafting community as part of lasting legacy for the town.